 Risk and Prognostic Factors of CD

-Temperamental: It includes difficult, uncontrolled infant temperament and lower-than-average intelligence, and especially verbal IQ.
+Temperamental: it includes difficult, uncontrolled infant temperament and lower-than-average intelligence, and especially verbal IQ.

-Environmental: Family-level risk factors such as parental rejection and neglect, unpredictable child-rearing practices, very strict discipline, physical/sexual abuse, no supervision, early institutional living, large family size, and parental criminality.
+Environmental: family-level risk factors such as parental rejection and neglect, unpredictable child-rearing practices, very strict discipline, physical/sexual abuse, no supervision, early institutional living, large family size, and parental criminality.

-Community level risk factors: Friends rejection, association with a wrong group, and neighborhood, and exposure to violence.
+Community-level risk factors: friends rejection, association with a wrong group, and neighborhood, and exposure to violence.

-Genetic and physiological: The risk is high in children with a biological or adoptive parent or a sibling with conduct disorder.
+Genetic and physiological: the risk is high in children with a biological or adoptive parent or a sibling with conduct disorder.
 It is more commonly seen in children of biological parents with:

-- Severe alcohol use disorderza
+- Severe alcohol use disorder